TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 Go to `Settings` => `Download Clients`

-Scroll all the way down where you see `Remote Path Mappings` and click on the right on the plus sign.
+Scroll all the way down where you see `Remote path mappings` and click on the plus sign in the bottom right corner.

 ![!rpm-settings-download-clients](images/rpm-settings-download-clients.png)

-A screen will popup with the following options.
+A screen will popup with the following options:

 ![!rpm-add-rpm](images/rpm-add-rpm.png)